BAE Systems Hawk

-The BAE Systems Hawk is a British single-engine, jet-powered advanced trainer aircraft.
+The BAE Systems Hawk is a British single-engine, subsonic, jet-powered advanced trainer aircraft.
+Its aluminium alloy fuselage is of conventional string-frame construction.
 It was first known as the Hawker Siddeley Hawk, and subsequently produced by its successor companies, British Aerospace and BAE Systems.
 It has been used in a training capacity and as a low-cost combat aircraft.

 Operators of the Hawk include the Royal Air Force (notably the Red Arrows display team) and several foreign military operators.
-The Hawk is still in production in the UK and under licence in India by Hindustan Aeronautics Limited (HAL), with over 1000 Hawks sold to 18 operators around the world.
+The Hawk was produced at BAE Brough until 2020 in the UK, and continues to be produced under licence in India by Hindustan Aeronautics Limited (HAL), with over 1000 Hawks sold to 18 operators around the world.